GarimaVaish25/Viranda-stores-excel-data-/README.md

-# Viranda-stores-excel-data-
+# Vrinda-stores-excel-data-
-This is the excel file of Viranda stores.
+This is the excel file of Vrinda stores.